ant0/ctf_writeups/2018_metasploit_community_ctf/README.md

 ### Flags

 Flags came in the form of PNGs showing an image of a card, and to submit the flag we had to subit the MD5 sum of the image.
+Each of the cards had a nice description about how it's related to Metasploit, like card X is where our office is or card Y is our CEO, but that information disappeared once the CTF finished.

 There were 15 flags in total.
 9 flags were in Ubuntu, 5 in Windows, and 1 flag required files that lived in both boxes.